 Friday, December 26, 2014

-Finding Fanny — Of Finding Love, Happiness, and Closure
+Finding Fanny— Of Finding Love, Happiness, and Closure

 The similarities between Ferdie and Savio are even starker.
-Both of them somehow did not have the courage to express their love.
-Ferdie wrote a letter to Fanny, and when he did not get an answer, he assumed he was rejected.
-Earlier in the film, he cries in front of Angie, saying that his whole life is a lie.
-Angie, then, remarks why he did not go and say it to her.
+Both of them somehow did not dare to express their love.
+Ferdie writes a letter to Fanny, and when he does not get an answer, he assumes he has been rejected.
+Earlier in the film, he cries in front of Angie, saying his life is a lie.
+Angie then remarks why he did not go and say it to her.
 Ferdie says he feared rejection, but Angie, again showing her wisdom, says, "Lekin puchenge nahi, to pata kaise chalega ki vo kya kehti?"
 Even later, he is hesitant to go and find Fanny and it is only Angie who convinces him to do that.
 Later, Angie says the same thing to Savio.
-When Savio confronts her by saying that she married Gabo only because he asked first, she replies because he never asked.
+When Savio confronts her by saying she married Gabo only because he asked first, she replies that he never asked.
 Both Ferdie and Savio had immense love for their lovers, but their hesitance and fear in expressing love became the cause of their despair.
 Ferdie spent 46 years waiting, and Savio went away quietly to Mumbai and did not get married for six years.
 Although it seems Savio might have had physical relationships with other women but observe his disappointment when Angie says that she will not tell about them Rosie but would continue their sexual escapades.
 He wants that love to be reciprocated.
 That also explains why Ferdie and Savio are such good friends.
 At one point, when Ferdie dreams about Fanny, he is wearing the same sunglasses as Savio, demonstrating some more linkages to their similar nature.
 Later, when Savio is taking a piss after Ferdie misguides them, he says, "Nikal raha hun us bloody idiot (Ferdie?) ko apne system se," as if he is taking out the inner Ferdie that is in him showing more connections between them.
 There is another fabulous moment in the film.
 At one point, when they all are waiting at the railway crossing, both Ferdie and Savio tilt their face to the left and then to the right simultaneously with the same movement.
 It is such a beautiful moment that conveys so much.
 Waiting for the train to cross, just like both of them waiting for love to come into their lives.
 They first look to the left, and then to the right, as if they finally got to know what is the right turn.

 Same Sunglasses